Gabino Gaínza: The annexation to Mexico

-On 29 October 1821 the president of the provisional governing council of newly independent Mexico, Agustín de Iturbide, sent a letter to Gaínza Fernández de Medrano (now the president of Central America) and the council of delegates representing the provinces of Chiapas, El Salvador, Honduras, Nicaragua and Costa Rica with a proposal that Central America join the Mexican Empire under the terms of the Three Guarantees of the Treaty of Córdoba.
+However, there was one important point that the Act of Independence of September 15 did not address—the relation of the Kingdom of Guatemala to the recently created Mexican Empire.

-Earlier the Emperor of Mexico had written to encourage the Central Americans to send delegates to the constituent congress scheduled to meet in Mexico City.
+On October 29, 1821, Mexican Emperor Iturbide sent Gaínza a message inviting Guatemala to form part of the Empire.
+Earlier he had written to encourage the Central Americans to send delegates to the constituent congress scheduled to meet in Mexico City.
 But the new letter ended with the announcement of a more concrete political reality—a large Mexican army had been sent to the border with Guatemala.

-Gaínza Fernandez de Medrano answered a month later, on 3 December 1821, that it was necessary to consult with various city governments in order to respond to the invitation.
-He concluded his answer with the words:

-"I hope that Your Excellency will suspend your decisions and stop the advance of your army until the arrival of my answer, which I will send by mail on 3 January 1822."
+Gaínza answered a month later, on December 3, 1821, that it was necessary to consult with various city governments in order to respond to the invitation.
+He concluded his answer with the words "I hope that Your Excellency will suspend your decisions and stop the advance of your army until the arrival of my answer, which I will send by mail on January 3, 1822."

-Two days after that date, Gaínza Fernandez de Medrano was able to send his response, although it was not complete.
+Two days after that date, Gaínza was able to send his response, although it was not complete.
 32 city governments accepted annexation; 104 accepted with conditions; 2 opposed the plan; and another 21 felt that the question could be decided only by the congress scheduled to meet in March.

-This last group was correct; although Gaínza Fernandez de Medrano's plan to consult the city governments bought some time, it was a clear violation of Article 2 of the Act of Independence: "Congress must decide the point of absolute general independence and fixm, in case of agreement, the form of government and the fundamental law of governance."
+This last group was correct; although Gaínza's plan to consult the city governments bought some time, it was a clear violation of Article 2 of the Act of Independence: "Congress must decide the point of absolute general independence and fixm, in case of agreement, the form of government and the fundamental law of governance."

 In addition, suspicions arose about the count.
-The secretary of the consultative junta that advised Gaínza Fernandez de Medrano, Mariano Gálvez, was accused of having manipulated the results to favor annexation.
-But it was also true that many towns (Comayagua, Ciudad Real, Quetzaltenango, Sololá, the intendencias of Nicaragua) joined the Empire on their own initiative, jumping over the chain of command that included Guatemala City.
+The secretary of the consultative junta that advised Gaínza, Mariano Gálvez, was accused of having manipulated the results to favor annexation.